ablaom/MachineLearningInJulia2020/README.md

 #### Pros

-No need to install Julia or any libraries on your local machine.
+One click.
+No need to install anything on your local machine.

 #### Cons